Vincent-Mattana/Decoder/project-context.md

    - Runic symbols represent encoded text
    - Interactive letter mapping with visual feedback (mouse clicks and keyboard input)
    - Progress tracking for decoding
-4. **Celebration Effects**: Confetti animation when a message is successfully decoded
+4. **Celebration Effects**: Confetti animation when a message is successfully decoded, triggered after the 'SECRET UNCOVERED' notification.
 5. **Message Selection**: Users can select from various pre-defined messages or enter a specific message code
 6. **Hint System**: Entering "HELP" code reveals one correct letter (styled distinctly in green).
 Does not reveal the last letter.
 7. **Secret Debug Mode**: Hidden feature activated by double-clicking the title